alteryx/open_source_demos/README.md

     In order to run `Tutorial-with-Dask_EntitySet.ipynb`, you will need to use Featuretools version 0.16.0 or newer.
 You can install this using pip:
     ```
-    pip install "featuretools>=0.16.0
+    pip install "featuretools>=0.16.0"
     ```

 3. Download the data

     You can download the data directly from Instacart [here](https://www.instacart.com/datasets/grocery-shopping-2017).

-    After downloading the data save the CSVs to a directory called `data` in the root of this repository.
+    After downloading the data, save the CSVs to a directory called `data` in the root of this repository.

 4. Partition the data (only required for `Tutorial.ipynb`) If you plan to run `Tutorial.ipynb`, you need to partition the data before running the notebook.
 If you are running `Tutorial-with-Dask-EntitySet.ipynb`, you can skip to step 5.